Fee status enquiries

 - the child of a Turkish worker in the UK

-Please note that if you obtain Indefinite Leave to Remain after commencing your course your fee status will usually remain as overseas, this
+If you obtain Indefinite Leave to Remain after commencing your course your fee status will usually

-For October starters the first day of the first academic year of your course will be the 1st September.
+For October starters the first day of the first academic year of your course will be 1 September.

 Firstly, please read the UKCISA

-information.
-The guidance is very detailed, please read it carefully.
+guidance .
+The guidance is very detailed and you must read it carefully.
 If you believe you meet one of the criteria to be

-eligible to change your fee status please contact your Student Services Hub.
+eligible to change your fee status please contact your Student Services Hub with:

-- your copy of UKCISA guidance note ‘Fee status in England: Higher Education' circle which category you think applies to you and
+- your copy of the UKCISA guidance note "Fee status in England: Higher Education", circling the category you think applies to you and writing on it how you meet all of the requirements

 - a fully completed fee status questionnaire (.pdf)